DataAna1ytics/lead-analyst-test/README.md

 - Please clone this repo in a new `Bitbucket` (or `GitHub`) private repo.
 - Edit `README.md` file to provide answers on tasks `Tasks 1-4`.
-- Implement Angular JS app described in `Task 5` and push changes in your repo.
-- Please grant access to your private repo for a GH or BitBucket user `tyomo4ka` so we can review your work.
+- Please grant access to your private repo for a GH or BitBucket user `abhishektiwari` so we can review your work.

 We suppose this test require from 2 to 3 hours.
 Thanks in advance for your time spent on this test!